cwoe/api-gateway-url-shortening/readme.md

 The Lambda Function creates a unique ID, a .html file in a S3 Bucket and return the url of the file.\
 The S3 Bucket allows public-read access for all documents.

-You can find a live version here: [https://cwoellner.com/urlshortener/](https://cwoellner.com/urlshortener/)
+You can find a live version here: [https://cwoellner.com/urlshortener/](https://cwoellner.com/urlshortener/)\
+The live version has the CNAME Record in place aliasing the bucket URL to url.cwoellner.com which is the bucket name.

 #### Simple Design:
 ![](./simple_design.png)